Client Engagement Process

 • Execute and Periodically Examine the Plan

-Establishing your retirement plan through Lincoln Financial Advisors means investment flexibility.
+Establishing your retirement plan means investment flexibility.
 You have the ability to select and then reposition your portfolio holdings to satisfy ever-changing personal and economic conditions.
 Our selection of self-directed retirement accounts includes:

 Traditional IRA - An account established and funded by individual contributions or an individual retirement plan transferred from another financial institution.